-Direct Consultation by the AHCCCS Administration

-- I. New or Revised Policy - A. When it appears that a new or revised AHCCCS policy may be needed, the AHCCCS Administration shall consider whether it is a high-level policy change that is likely to have a significant impact on Indian Tribes. - B. If a high-level policy is identified that is likely to have a significant impact on Indian Tribes, the AHCCCS Administration shall provide timely written notice to Indian Tribes soliciting feedback and recommendations regarding the issue.
-Such solicitations shall be directed to Tribal Official, and/or their designee, explaining the background, describing the proposed action, and requesting a response within a given timeframe. - C. If a Tribal Official and/or their designee, requests additional information or provides feedback regarding an issue, the AHCCCS Administration shall communicate, verbally or through written correspondence, with the official and/or their designee, to provide a timely and substantive response. - D. Face-to-face, telephonic or web-based consultation sessions may be scheduled.
-Such sessions may be scheduled as a single statewide meeting, or in conjunction with other statewide meetings. - E. The AHCCCS Administration may also provide written notice and a solicitation for feedback to organizations such as the Advisory Council on Indian Health Care, the Inter Tribal Council of Arizona, and the Indian Health Service Area Offices in Arizona.
-Such communications do not substitute for direct communication with the Indian Tribes. - II.
-Ongoing Consultation - A. The AHCCCS Administration will participate in HHS regional consultations, and, as requested, in consultation meetings sponsored by HHS agencies, the Indian Health Service or Indian Tribes. - B. The AHCCCS Administration will provide an opportunity for submission of written comments during any period of ongoing consultation. - C. The AHCCCS Administration will continue to meet regularly with Indian Tribes.
-Such meetings may occur in person, telephonically or using web-based technology.
-To the extent issues of general application are discussed in such meetings, the Tribal Relations Liaison or other designated AHCCCS staff will provide follow-up, as appropriate.
+- A. Direct Consultation by the AHCCCS Administration - 1) New or Revised Policy - a.
+When it appears that a new or revised AHCCCS policy may be needed, the AHCCCS Administration shall consider whether it is a high -level policy change that is likely to have a significant impact on Indian Tribes. - b.
+If a high-level policy is identified that is likely to have a significant impact on Indian Tribes, the AHCCCS Administration shall provide timely written notice to Indian Tribes soliciting feedback and recommendations regarding the issue.
+Such solicitations shall be directed to Tribal leaders explaining the background, describing the proposed action, and requesting a response within a given timeframe. - c.
+If a Tribal elected or appointed official requests additional information or provides feedback regarding an issue, the AHCCCS Administration shall communicate, verbally or through written correspondence, with the official to provide a timely and substantive response. - d.
+Face-to-face consultation sessions may be scheduled.
+Such sessions may be scheduled as a single statewide meeting, or in conjunction with other statewide meetings. - e.
+The AHCCCS Administration may also provide written notice and a solicitation for feedback to non-Tribal organizations such as the Advisory Council on Indian Health Care, the Inter Tribal Council of Arizona, and the Indian Health Service Area Offices in Arizona.
+Such communications do not substitute for direct communication with the Indian Tribes. - B. Ongoing Consultation